Houses in multiple occupation

 Conversions of houses into HMOs could require permission to change their use – this is applicable to houses of over 6 persons throughout the City.
 In addition, some parts of the city are subject to an Article 4 Direction which removes the right to automatically change the use between normal houses and small HMOs occupied by 3-6 people.

 In order to maintain balanced communities, changes of use to HMOs will not be considered acceptable where more than 20% of homes within 200 meters of the site area already shared housing.
-Further information is available in 'Planning permission for HMOs' in 'Supporting documents & links'.
+Further information is available in 'Planning permission for HMOs' in 'Supporting information'.

 Business premises converted into residential accommodation, regardless of the proposed number of occupants will also be subject to Planning Permission.